GreenAI-Uppa/AIPowerMeter/docs/_sources/experiments/schneiderbox.rst.txt

 At the end, we observe the following compsumptions :

 For FasterPAM :
       19,181.3 J (Joules) with the wattmeter and 14,107.4 J with AIPowerMeter,
 during aound 200 seconds,

 For PAM with multiprocessing :
       39,061.5 J with the wattmeter and 28,027.0 with AIPowerMeter
 during around 250 seconds.

 **Benchmark on image classification with AlexNet**

 In order to compare the AIpowermeter package and the real consumption from a wattmeter.
-We are interested in the power consumed during the training of an alexNET on a CIFAR10 data set, we use classical gradient descent with a learning rate of 0.001 as optimizer and the cross entropy as loss.
+We are interested in the power consumed during the training of an alexNET on a CIFAR10 data set.
+We use classical gradient descent with a learning rate of 0.001 as optimizer and the cross entropy as loss.

 .. image:: watt_global.png
    :align: center

-We can see above the *global representation* of the evolution of the power consumed by the machine during the *training* of an lexnet.
-Let's zoom in on the hatched part which corresponds to the first 5 epochs.
+We can see above the overview of the power consumed by the machine during the training of an alexnet.
+Noticed that we have both a larger variance and about 250 times more data measured by the wattmeter than by AIpowermeter.
+Let's zoom in on the hatched part which corresponds to the epoch 5 to 11.

 .. image:: watt_epoch.png
    :align: center
    :width: 400pt

+In order to "correct" the excessive variance of the wattmeter, we have represented in dark blue the moving average, with a step of 200, calculated on our data.
-The observation of the first 5 epochs allows us to observe a clear descent of the consumption between each epoch.
-However the measurement taken by the wattmeter shows us that the consumption is not constant during an epoch and doesn't always decrease between each of them.
+The observation of these 5 epochs allows us to observe a clear descent of the consumption between some epoch.
+The  wattmeter is more precise and shows us that the consumption is not constant during an epoch.

-It also happens that the wattmeter measurements are lower than the aipowermeter measurements.
-This is explained by the grouping of the wattmeter measurements made earlier.
-The granularity of the wattmetre being finer than aipowermeter, we had to make a choice to compare them to the same time measurements.
-A median was made on each interval.

 A complete jupyter-notebook is available `here <https://github.com/GreenAI-Uppa/AIPowerMeter/blob/main/docsrc/experiments/measure.ipynb>`_.